Here’s our epic guide for the best things to do in Krabi Thailand – Don’t do the same things everyone else does!

 - 6) Go Rock Climbing as One of the Best Things to Do in Krabi

-- 7) Get Outside with Mountain Biking, Horse Riding, Fishing and Hikes
+- 7) Get Outside with Mountain Biking, Horse Riding, Fishing, and Hiking

 - 8) Explore the Area on ATVs